teodorlu/hotload/README.md

 But a CLI will probably be useful!

-Another question: _Should the app list its own files, or accept them in stdin?_
+Another question: _Should the app take parameters to determine which files to watch, or expect a list of files on stdin?_

 **It might be useful to run hotload in the background**.
 Why?
 Because then we could interact with a hotloaded Python REPL that (at all times) is aware of our